Do Go On - 361 - The Hollywood Bandit

 I loved it, though.

-It's got Maccas in the house.
+It's got Macca's in the house.

-Maccas in the house.
+Macas in the house.

-Not like a shop.
+Not like a shop from.

 That is good stuff.

-It's my community service helping the elderly.
 I'm putting it on the list.

-to tell you about an audience member's joke.
+But that's the first time I'm going to tell you about an audience member's joke.

-when that person said
+Remember when that person said,

-in the house.
+yeah, I've got Maccas in the house.

 But it's two weeks off.